aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 	--8<-- "docs/snippets/parameters/testingYourCodeProvidersHandler.ts"
 	```

-In some other cases, you might want to mock the AWS SDK v3 client itself, in these cases we recommend using the [`aws-sdk-client-mock`](https://www.npmjs.com/package/aws-sdk-client-mock) and [`aws-sdk-client-mock-jest`](https://www.npmjs.com/package/aws-sdk-client-mock-jest) libraries.
+For when you want to mock the AWS SDK v3 client directly, we recommend using the [`aws-sdk-client-mock`](https://www.npmjs.com/package/aws-sdk-client-mock) and [`aws-sdk-client-mock-jest`](https://www.npmjs.com/package/aws-sdk-client-mock-jest) libraries.
 This is useful when you want to test how your code behaves when the AWS SDK v3 client throws an error or a specific response.

 === "handler.test.ts"
 	```typescript hl_lines="2-8 11 14 18 23-30"